Workstation Enterprise Search

 Sorting search results

 The Enterprise Search uses a Sorter Service that sorts the results according to its relevance.
-How the sorter service performs the sorting-
+How the sorter service performs the sorting:

 1. A user searches for a term in the Workstation app

-2. Search service gets the term and calls for each connected app’s service
+2. Search service gets the term and calls for each connected app's service in real time

 3. Connected app’s service search for this term, each with its own API call and implementation